-22.1 Medical- The City will pay 95% of the premium cost for medical coverage for employees and 85% for their dependents under the terms of the policy provided by the AWC Benefits Trust \$250 Deductible Medical Plan.
-Participating employees will pay the 5% cost sharing for employee coverage and 15% cost sharing for dependent coverage through payroll deduction.
-In addition the City will offer the AWC Regence High Deductible Medical Plan (HDMP) and pay 97% of the cost for employees and their dependents.
-Participating employees will pay the 3% cost sharing through payroll deduction.
-As an incentive for participating in the HDMP the City will establish and contribute to a Health Savings Account (HSA) in an amount equivalent to 55% of the premium cost savings between the HDMP and the AWC Benefits Trust \$250 deductible medical plan, based on the employee coverage level.
-This contribution will be made on a quarterly basis; January, April, July and October.
+Medical- The Employer will pay ninety-five percent (95%) of the premium cost for medical coverage for employees and eighty-five percent (85%) for their dependents under the terms of the policy provided by the AWC Benefits Trust two hundred- and fifty-dollar (\$250) Deductible Medical Plan.
+Participating employees will pay five percent (5%) cost sharing for employee coverage and fifteen percent (15%) cost sharing for dependent coverage through payroll deduction.
+In addition, the City will offer the AWC Regence High Deductible Medical Plan (HDMP) and pay ninety-seven percent (97%) of the cost for employees and their dependents.
+Participating employees will pay the three percent (3%) cost sharing through payroll deduction.
+As an incentive for participating in the HDMP the City will establish and contribute to a Health Savings Account (HSA) in an amount equivalent to fifty-five percent (55%) of the premium cost savings between the HDMP and the AWC Benefits Trust two hundred fifty dollar (\$250) deductible medical plan, based on the employee coverage level.
+This contribution will be made on a quarterly basis, in January, April, July and October.

-22.2 The City will offer alternative HMO plans through Kaiser Permanente.
-The City will pay 95% of the premium cost for medical for employees and 85% for their dependents under the terms of the policy provided by Kaiser Permanente for the \$250 deductible plan, The City will continue to offer the Traditional \$5 co-pay plan, however, the employee will be responsible for paying the premium difference between the \$5 co-pay Traditional plan and the \$250 deductible plan.
+The Employer will offer alternative HMO plans through Kaiser Permanente.
+The Employer will pay ninety-five percent (95%) of the premium cost for medical for employees and eighty-five percent (85%) for their dependents under the terms of the policy provided by Kaiser Permanente for the two hundred fifty dollar (\$250) deductible plan, The City will continue to offer the Traditional five dollar (\$5) co-pay plan, however, the employee will be responsible for paying the premium difference between the five dollar (\$5) co-pay Traditional plan and the two hundred fifty dollar (\$250) deductible plan.
 The employee will pay the applicable cost sharing through payroll deduction.
-Additionally, the City will offer the Kaiser HDMP and will pay 97% of the cost for employees and their dependents.
-The employee will pay the 3% cost sharing through payroll deduction.
-As an incentive for participating in the HDMP the City will establish and contribute to a Health Savings Account (HSA) in an amount equivalent to 55% of the premium cost savings between the HDMP and the Kaiser \$250 deductible medical plan, based on the employee coverage level.
-This contribution will be made in quarterly installments; January, April, July and October.
+Additionally, the Employer will offer Kaiser HDMP and will pay ninety-seven percent (97%) of the cost for employees and their dependents.
+The employee will pay the three percent (3%) cost sharing through payroll deduction.
+As an incentive for participating in the HDMP the City will establish and contribute to a Health Savings Account (HSA) in an amount equivalent to fifty-five percent (55%) of the premium cost savings between the HDMP and the Kaiser two hundred fifty dollar (\$250) deductible medical plan, based on the employee coverage level.
+This contribution will be made in quarterly installments, January, April, July, and October.

-22.3 The employee may also opt out of the City-provided healthcare program if they have verifiable coverage elsewhere and receive \$250 per month of additional taxable income.
+The employee may also opt out of the Employer-provided healthcare program if they have verifiable coverage elsewhere and receive three hundred fifty dollars (\$350) per month of additional taxable income.

-22.4 Dental - The City will pay 95% of the premium cost for dental under Washington Dental Service.
-The City will offer an alternative dental plan through Willamette Dental.
-The 5% employee cost sharing will be paid for through payroll deduction.
+Dental - The Employer will pay ninety-five percent (95%) of the premium cost for dental under Washington Dental Service.
+The Employer will offer an alternative dental plan through Willamette Dental.
+The five percent (5%) employee cost sharing will be paid for through payroll deduction.

-22.5 The Employer agrees to contribute one hundred percent (100%) of the cost of family optical insurance.
+The Employer agrees to contribute one hundred percent (100%) of the cost of family optical insurance.

-22.6 The Employer may, without changing the quality or value of existing protection, investigate and negotiate alternative insurance coverage at least equal to that experienced by employees and dependents that may be more cost-effective to the Employer.
+The Employer may, without changing the quality or value of existing protection, investigate and negotiate alternative insurance coverage at least equal to that experienced by employees and dependents that may be more cost-effective to the Employer.

-22.7 The Employer will provide for each employee term life insurance in the amount of \$50,000.00.
+The Employer will provide for each employee term life insurance in the amount of fifty thousand dollars (\$50,000.00).
 If available through the provider, an employee may, at his/her own cost, purchase term life insurance and supplemental life insurance for a dependent.
 The employer agrees to deduct such costs from the employee's payroll.
 The Employer will also provide long-term disability insurance for the employee.